Wugang, Henan

 Wugang (舞钢 (舞鋼, Wǔgāng)) is a county-level city in the south-central part of Henan province, China, administrated by Pingdingshan prefecture-level city.
 It has a population of approximately 320,000.
 It is home to one of China's biggest iron and steel companies: Wuyang Iron and Steel Company Limited, Hangang Group.
 Longquan Lake (Shimantan Reservoir) is located at the foot of the city with beautiful mountains surrounding it.
 This place has now become a hot tourist destination to neighbouring cities and provinces.
 The city region comprises three geological areas including Sipo, Yakou and Zhulan.

+History

+In the 1970s, a large steel plant was built in this area, which was originally part of Wuyang County.
+With the development of the steel plant, the surrounding area gradually acquired a certain urban scale.
+In 1973, it was separated from Wuyang County.
+In December 1973, the "Henan Provincial Revolutionary Committee Wuyang Work Area Working Committee" was established with the approval of the Provincial Revolutionary Committee.

+At present, the economic pillars of the entire city are still mining and steel.
+Wuyang Iron and Steel Company (a subsidiary of Hebei Iron and Steel Group) is the second largest steel company in Henan Province and the largest production base of extra-thick plates in China.
+Although its performance was not good in the past few years, it has improved in recent years after being merged by Hebei Handan Iron and Steel Group.
+Anyang Iron and Steel Company, another large steel company in Henan Province, has also established a mining base in Wugang.
+At the same time, Wugang has vigorously developed tourism in recent years.
+Among them, the tourist attractions represented by the Shimantan National Water Conservancy Scenic Area built on the basis of the Shimantan Reservoir are also well-known in the surrounding areas.